Sunday between 30 October and 5 November, Year B

 oppressed by enemies, by governments, by economics.

-Show us how to help bring your justice to this world.
+Show us what we can do to bring your justice to this world.

 Lord, give food to the hungry:

-Help us to appreciate what we have got, and help those who have less.
+Help us to appreciate what we have got, and to have compassion for those who have less.

 Lord, set the prisoners free: